ADHD and Sleep Deprivation Problems Animation

 However, as we get older there seem to be more and more factors affecting rest and more pressure to ignore them.
 Though it may be a challenge to improve your sleep hygiene, studies show that implementing the following measures can improve rest, which directly improves the manageability of symptoms of ADHD.

-Limit Caffeine
+Limit caffeine

 Caffeine is one of the most widely used drugs in the world, and probably one of the least understood by its users.
 Many of us can’t remember the first time we took a swig of caffeinated soda, coffee, or even our first bite of chocolate.
-We grow up with it, but don’t often take time to evaluate its impact.
+We grow up with it but don’t often take time to evaluate its impact.

-Caffeine is a stimulant that works by attaching to adenosine receptors in the brain.
+Caffeine[30] is a stimulant that works by blocking adenosine receptors in the brain.
 Adenosine is a neurotransmitter that facilitates sleep and when it can’t attach, we don’t get mentally tired.
-While this is good news on long road trips or during late nights at the office, when it's inevitably time for us to rest, the caffeine is often still active in our system.
+While this is good news on long road trips or during late nights at the office, when it’s inevitably time for us to rest, the caffeine is often still active in our system.

 This is because its half-life is about five to six hours, meaning the afternoon cup of joe is probably still working in your system when you’re trying to get some shut-eye.
 The better you can limit caffeine during the day, the better you should be able to get to sleep when you want to.
 At the very least, doctors recommend having your last dose of the drug earlier than six hours before bedtime.